Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

-Figure~\ref{fig:lid_cavity_re2500_contour} illustrates the predicted velocity field with streamlines and the corresponding pressure distribution from a trial using $\nu_a^a$, adaptive update of entropy viscosity, in the pressure-based formulation.
+Figure~\ref{fig:lid_cavity_re2500_contour} shows the predicted velocity magnitude with streamlines and pressure distribution for the pressure-Poisson-based formulation with the Fourier-feature network and $\nu_a^a$.
 In Fig.~\ref{fig:lid_cavity_re2500_contour}(a), the implementation successfully captures all four vortical structures with closed streamlines, particularly the small fourth vortex near the top-left corner.

-To analyze the training behavior of different formulations, we first focus on the configuration, Fourier networks with $\nu_a^a$, that yields the closest agreement with the reference data even in the baseline one, as shown in Fig.~\ref{fig:lid_cavity_re2500_comp_v_prof}(a) and Fig.~\ref{fig:lid_cavity_re2500_comp_u_prof}(a).
+To analyze the training behavior of different formulations, we first focus on the configuration, Fourier-feature networks with adaptive vanishing viscosity $\nu_a^a$, that yields the closest agreement with the reference data even in the baseline cases, as shown in Fig.~\ref{fig:lid_cavity_re2500_comp_v_prof}(a) and Fig.~\ref{fig:lid_cavity_re2500_comp_u_prof}(a).
 Using this configuration, we compare the evolution of $\nu_a^a$ and the corresponding loss terms between the two formulations in Figure~\ref{fig:lid_cavity_re2500_training_evol}.

-In Fig.~\ref{fig:lid_cavity_re2500_training_evol}(a), although the five baseline trials exhibit sharp decreases in $\nu_a^a$ during the initial stage, the values soon plateau above the deactivation threshold of $10^{-4}$.
-In contrast, the proposed pressure-based formulation maintains the initial $\nu_a^a$ for several epochs before exhibiting a gradual decay, reaching the threshold before $2.5 \times 10^4$ epochs.
+In Fig.~\ref{fig:lid_cavity_re2500_training_evol}(a), both formulations start from the same initial value of $\nu_a^{a(0)}=\tfrac{1}{200}$.
+In the five baseline trials, $\nu_a^a$ drops sharply during the initial stage but soon plateaus above the deactivation threshold of $10^{-4}$.
+In contrast, the proposed pressure-Poisson-based formulation maintains the initial value for several epochs before exhibiting a gradual decay, reaching the threshold before $2.5 \times 10^4$ epochs.
 Figs.~\ref{fig:lid_cavity_re2500_training_evol}(b–c) show the corresponding objective and constraint losses from one trial of each formulation.
-The proposed pressure-based formulation converges at approximately $4 \times 10^4$ epochs, with the boundary and divergence-free constraints stabilizing around $10^{-9}$, indicating near-exact satisfaction.
+The proposed pressure-Poisson-based formulation converges at approximately $4 \times 10^4$ epochs, with the boundary and divergence-free constraints stabilizing around $10^{-9}$, indicating near-exact satisfaction.
 The momentum losses converge to approximately $10^{-7}$, while the pressure-Poisson objective stabilizes near $10^{-4}$.
-In contrast, the baseline converges more rapidly but stabilizes at a higher objective value (sum of the momentum losses) exceeding $10^{-6}$.
-Subsequent optimization fails to reduce this further, leaving both the global entropy constant and $\nu_a^a$ essentially unchanged.
+In contrast, the baseline objective converges more rapidly but stabilizes at a higher objective value (sum of the momentum losses) exceeding $10^{-6}$.
+Subsequent optimization fails to reduce this further, leaving both the maximum entropy constant and $\nu_a^a$ essentially unchanged.